kylefon/Chess-PGN-Analyzer/README.md

 # Chess PGN Analyzer

-A web application that allows PGN inputs from your chess games and analyzes them using stockfish.js.
+A web application that allows PGN inputs from your chess games.

 ## Features
 1. Input field for PGN: Allows users to input PGN of their chess games.